 The only downside to conversion goals is that, if you have multiple marketing campaigns, you’ll have to create a separate conversion goal to track each one.
 You’ll also have to make sure that each campaign has its own separate thank you page, otherwise you won’t be able to differentiate your conversion goals.

 However, if you have OptinMonster, there is a much easier way to use Google Analytics to track conversion rates on each of your individual marketing campaigns.
 (More on that in the next section.)

 Using Google Analytics + OptinMonster

-If you are using OptinMonster, tracking conversions on your campaigns is even easier.
+If you’re using OptinMonster, tracking conversions on your campaigns is super easy.
 You don’t have to create any conversion goals inside Google Analytics, and you don’t even have to use a thank you page if you don’t want to.

 To start using OptinMonster and Google Analytics together, go to the Analytics tab from your edit screen in OptinMonster:

 You’ll see Google Analytics listed under Non-Active Connections.
 Click the Connect button to connect.

 In the screen that comes up, click the green Generate Authentication Code button.

 A new browser tab will open up to ask you if you will allow OptinMonster to view your Google Analytics data.
 Click the blue Allow button.